12 Jul How your startup can make $250k in just 56 minutes. Learn how…

 We entered a number of competitions, not only to win some very attractive prizes but also to find influential people to help make our project viable.
 We made our mark in the Intel “Make It Wearable” competition, and we won $50,000 in the People’s Choice award category.
 The Intel competition opened many doors for us.
 It helped us connect with key journalists, investors, and other tech companies that would later help make BLOCKS what it is today.
 We also received press that helped build up awareness and lay the foundation for our incredible fan base.

 Contests can be the perfect platform to get your idea out into the world.
 If your product is attractive enough, you’re guaranteed to find backers whether or not you win.

-We tested our product concept after we’d proved it could work, and offered an exclusive membership for just $50.
-This allowed a small amount of people to get exclusive information as well as early bird discounts.
+We tested our product concept after we’d proved it could work and offered an exclusive membership for just $50.
+This allowed a few people to get exclusive information as well as early bird discounts.
 They’ll get special privileges when we launch as well as behind the scenes insights.
 We landed up with 1,000 early members, which validated that people wanted our product, as well as providing some capital and motivation.

 If you have what you think is a great idea, try and validate it as soon as possible.
 You need to know that the work you’re doing won’t be wasted.

 In building up that 1,000-strong fan-base, we had located the people who would play a key part in shaping our product.
 We worked together towards a product that our typical user would enjoy.
 We listened closely to their feedback at every stage and even organised weekly Google hangouts with the founders.